-The good folks at The Thinking Moms’ Revolution have put out a call to action today, asking anyone interested in autism to write to the Director of the National Institute of Environmental Health Sciences, Linda S. Birnbaum, to tell the NIEHS what environmental factors that may be triggering autism you think the government should investigate.
+All of this has led the good folks at The Thinking Moms’ Revolution to put out a call to action, asking anyone interested in autism to write to the Director of the National Institute of Environmental Health Sciences, Linda S. Birnbaum, to tell the NIEHS what environmental factors that may be triggering autism you think the government should investigate.

 Linda S. Birnbaum, Ph.D., D.A.B.T., A.T.S

 The latest numbers are staggering: 1 in every 45 American children has an autism spectrum disorder.

 One organization likens the rise in autism spectrum disorders to a tsunami.